rosschapman/internetross/blog.md

 I'm reminded of Rich Hickey's 2012 Rails Conf [talk](https://www.youtube.com/watch?v=rI8tNMsozo0) where he disambiguates *simple* from *easy* which is a linguistic casuality which creates confusion in our industry about what "simple" or "easy" software really is or achieves.
 In the talk Hickey helps recoup a specificity for each word through an etymological tracing.
 Distilled you take away that *simple* is objective and *easy* is relativistic.

-In consideration of the foregogin, our Javian knight likely means *easy*, which, by Hickey's redefinition (rather reinstatement of acuity), means a spacial relativism of *nearness*.
+In consideration of the foregoing, our Javian knight likely means *easy*, which, by Hickey's redefinition (rather reinstatement of acuity), means a spacial relativism of *nearness*.
 As in *easy to go to or get* or near to our understanding.
 In other words *familiar*.
 Like a better developer experience.
 Like:

 > ...can I get this instantly and start running it in five seconds?